 The Contacts have to be in the mail file (web mail setup).
 More details below.

-The BlackBerry Bridge program that connects the BlackBerry PlayBook to your email will work differently.
+The BlackBerry Link program that connects the BlackBerry to your email will work differently.
 More details below.

 Do you have the most current release on your Lotus Domino server?
 If not, I recommend to upgrade to R8.5.3 which is the most current release as per early March 2013.
 With the Domino server, you will need the Lotus Notes Traveler installed as well.
 The Traveler software is a free add-on to the Domino server and entitles all messaging users to synchronize their mobile devices.
 That includes tablets and smart phones or both.
 And yes, you can configure all your devices and have them synchronize concurrently, be it an Android, iOS, Windows or the new BB 10 OS.
 Any update on your tablet will reflect on the server and on the smart phone and vice versa.

-You can setup both your BlackBerry Z10 and your BlackBerry PlayBook.
-The BlackBerry Bridge application does not read your email or calendar from the phone anymore.
+You can setup both your BlackBerry Z10/Leap.
+The BlackBerry Link application does not read your email or calendar from the phone anymore.
 If you need any or all of the mail/calendar/contact information on the BlackBerry PlayBook, you have to connect with Lotus Notes Traveler.
 The BlackBerry Z10 and the BlackBerry PlayBook show all your contacts consolidated, the ones from Facebook, LinkedIn, Gmail and any other Account that you have setup.
 The system links (or joins) the same contacts into one profile for you to view.
 It DOES NOT synchronize data between the different Accounts.
 Refer to the Android Smartphone, Linking and Unlinking of Contacts for examples.
 When you send a message, you get the option to choose the Account first so your email is sent with the correct reply address.

 The BlackBerry Bridge still lets you Remote Control you PlayBook.
 A very nice feature when the PlayBook is in presentation mode, the phone is now your controller.
 Also works great when you connect the PlayBook to the TV and watch a movie or just simply show the latest pictures from your vacation.
 You have full control over the PlayBook from your phone.
 The BlackBerry Bridge also lets you look at files on the other device.